-Houston ISD: Ensuring Digital Fluency in the Age of Hybrid/Blended Learning
+Case Study of Houston ISD: Ensuring Digital Fluency in the Age of Differentiated Learning & Instruction

-In the summer of 2020, Houston ISD assembled its team of Teacher Development Specialists (TDS)–the district’s resident literacy experts–to create English Language Arts & Reading (ELAR) curriculum for Grades K-3.
-The end result of this work was a full year’s worth of high-quality, differentiated curriculum ready to be used in ELAR classes across the district.
+In the summer of 2020, Houston (ISD) assembled its team of Teacher Development Specialists (TDS)–the district’s resident literacy experts–to create an English Language Arts & Reading (ELAR) curriculum for Grades K-3.
+This work resulted in a full year’s worth of high-quality, differentiated curriculum ready to be used in ELAR classes across the district.

-Over that same summer, the city of Houston became a major hotspot for COVID-19, and it became readily apparent that for most of the 2020-21 school year, Houston ISD students would be attending school remotely.
-Houston ISD’s Chief Academic Officer, Yolanda Rodriguez, knew almost immediately that while the content of the district’s freshly crafted curriculum provided rigorous and engaging in-person learning experiences for students, that same curriculum would not meet the needs of the district’s virtual students.
+During 2020, the city of Houston became a major hotspot for COVID-19, and it became readily apparent that for most of the 2020-21 school year, Houston ISD students would be attending school remotely.
+Houston ISD’s Chief Academic Officer, Yolanda Rodriguez, knew almost immediately that while the content of the district’s freshly crafted curriculum provided rigorous and engaging in-person learning experiences for students.
+That same curriculum would not meet the needs of the district’s virtual students.

-This problem was exacerbated by the fact that the district’s K-3 grade levels had not yet widely implemented the district’s Learner Management System (LMS) app, itsLearning.
-This meant Houston ISD’s K-3 teachers would need extra support in how best to facilitate virtual learning for young learners using the district created curriculum and LMS platform.
+The problem was exacerbated by the fact that the Houston Independent school district’s K-3 grade levels had not yet widely implemented the Learner Management System (LMS) app, “itsLearning.”
+The two issues meant Houston ISD’s K-3 teachers would need extra support in how best to facilitate virtual learning for young learners using the district-created curriculum and LMS platform.

-It is, for this reason, Chief Rodriquez partnered with engage2learn (e2L) on a special project to help ensure the expertise of the Teacher Development Specialists transferred to the daily practice of teachers facilitating virtual learning.
+Chief Rodriquez partnered with engage2learn (e2L) on a unique project developing a strategic plan for a school district.
+In order to help ensure the expertise of the teacher development specialists transferred to the daily practice of teachers facilitating virtual learning.

 “I know e2L commands the virtual space.
 I have seen your work there, and we need that expertise to reach the goals we have for our coaches, our teachers, and our learners.”Yolanda Rodriguez, Chief Academic Officer, Houston ISD

-The TDS will be coached on two sets of relevant professional learning standards; the e2L Coach Standards and the Best Practices for Virtual Learning.
-These standards help increase teacher support capacity, leadership skills, virtual learning expertise, and digital fluency for each TDS who will then turn around and coach and support K-3 Teachers in Houston ISD.
-This integrated coaching system, which simultaneously supports both curriculum content and digital fluency, is the key to coaching effectiveness and efficiency.
+The TDSs received personalized coaching on two relevant professional learning standards: the e2L Coach Standards and the Best Practices for Virtual Learning.
+These standards help increase teacher support capacity, educational leadership coaching and mentoring skills, virtual learning expertise, and digital fluency for each TDS, who will then turn around and coach and support K-3 teachers in Houston ISD.
+This integrated coaching system, which simultaneously supports both curriculum content and digital fluency, is the key to effectiveness and efficiency.

-In a district of 200,000+ students, it is critical for Houston ISD to have data to inform and evaluate the effectiveness of its work.
-This is why Houston ISD has chosen to rely on e2L’s comprehensive coaching platform, eSuite, to organize all of the coaching and growth data related to this project.
+In a district of 200,000+ students, it was critical for Houston ISD to have data to inform and evaluate the effectiveness of its work.
+This is why Houston ISD chose to rely on e2L’s comprehensive coaching platform, eSuite, to organize all the coaching and growth data related to this project.

-A customized Professional Growth Rubric for Houston ISD has also been incorporated into eSuite.
-This rubric will ensure all coaching in Houston ISD, whether by e2L or the TDS is aligned to the district’s evaluation system.
-This means that teacher and TDS coaching is not extra work for Houston ISD, but rather is essential work for ensuring the success of Houston ISD.
+A customized Professional Growth Rubric for Houston ISD was also incorporated into eSuite.
+This rubric ensures all coaching in Houston ISD, whether by e2l or the TDS, is aligned with the district’s teacher evaluation system.
+This means that coaching teachers and TDS is not extra work for Houston ISD, but rather is essential work for ensuring the success of Houston ISD.

-With eSuite, Houston ISD will be able to fill in the missing piece of the puzzle that ties pedagogy and coaching directly to student outcomes.
-The data and evidence from coaching conversations documented in eSuite will give Houston ISD a way to look at coaching and professional growth more strategically.
-Chief Rodriguez has high expectations for how eSuite reports will inform strategic decision-making and create a laser focus on best practices, including digital fluency that ultimately impact and increase student achievement.
+With eSuite, Houston ISD can begin to fill in missing pieces of the student achievement puzzle that ties teaching methods, learning tasks and activities, assessments, and coaching for educators directly to student outcomes.
+The data and evidence from coaching conversations documented in eSuite will give Houston ISD a way to look at instructional coaching and professional growth more strategically.
+Chief Rodriguez has high expectations for how eSuite reports will inform the district’s decision-making for each schools strategic plan and create a laser focus on best practices, including digital fluency, that ultimately impact and increase student achievement.